Final Cut Pro X: Compositing overview

 There are a number of ways to combine video images in Final Cut Pro:

 Alpha channels: Many computer-generated video clips have an alpha channel—a built-in mask—that defines precisely the areas of the clip that are composited over a background clip.
 These require no key setup and generally just automatically work.
-Many effects, such as Transform and Distort; generators, such as Shapes and Timecode; and titles use alpha channels.
+Alpha channels are widely used for effects (such as Transform and Distort), generators (such as Shapes and Timecode), and titles.

-Compositing: Each video clip in the Timeline has a set of Compositing settings.
-These are used when you want to combine clips without using the key effects.
+Compositing: Each video clip in the timeline has a set of Compositing settings.
+These settings allow you to combine clips without using the key effects.